crispinprojects/dbus-gtk4-demo/README.md

 Again GDBus critical warning occured.

-Using the GDB (GNU Project Debugger) tool for C
+If you change the Makefile to add the gcc -g option and recompile and then you can run GDB (GNU Project Debugger tool for C) on the demo binary as shown below.

 ```
 G_DEBUG=fatal-warnings gdb --args ./demo
 ```

-with run resulted in
+Using run and sending a notification resulted in

 ```
 Thread 4 "gdbus" received signal SIGTRAP, Trace/breakpoint trap.